 Policy, Planning & Institutional Research

-- College Institutional Effectiveness Plan reflects current and evolving role of IR
+- Provide input to the College Institutional Effectiveness Plan that reflects the current and evolving role of institutional research.

 - Students will be able to identify there individual strengths and weaknesses with regard to their disability (ies) in the college environment.
 (Understanding of self and disability)